Earle B. Barnes Award for Leadership in Chemical Research Management

 Sponsored by Dow Chemical

-Williams' ability to adapt to change is serving him well in his retirement.
-Although it has taken some adjustment, he says, he is enjoying his time.
-He is working on making a dent in reading his book collection and improving his golf game.
-In fact, he received news of his award on his cell phone as he was walking off the golf course.
+He joined Dow Corning later that year as a researcher in the advanced ceramics program.
+In 1996, Zank and his family moved to Japan, where he served as head of the company’s Physics & Rigid Materials Expertise Center.
+During his five-year stint in Japan, Zank also took on the responsibilities of photonics innovation team leader and science and technology manager.
+After returning to the U.S., he became science and technology director for the company’s advanced technologies and ventures business.
+Zank was promoted to his current positions in 2003.

-Williams is currently working with kids at a local Boys & Girls Club to inspire interest in math and science, and he is planning to use his prize to support recognition awards for science students at Schenectady High School.
+In setting the research agenda for Dow Corning, Zank looks for projects that will deliver across the short, medium, and long term.
+He says he also mixes riskier projects with those that are “right in the sweet spot for something we should be able to do.”
+Most important, he says, is the staff.
+“If you have good people, they’re going to create the right portfolio.”

-The award address will be presented before the Division of Polymer Chemistry.
+Zank will present his award address before the Division of Polymer Chemistry.

 Join the conversation